MAGvACC/documentation/docs/controllers/aerodrome-procedures/carthage.md

 The pushback direction depends on the location of the aircraft and runway configuration.

-Example: "Royal Air Maroc 810 delta, pushback approved, face south, runway 35L”.
+Example: "Syphax 14 Tango, pushback approved, face south”.

 #### VFR Aircraft